About

 dashes can be used.
 The name can be up to 63 characters in length.

-New names like .biz,
+Other names like .biz,

 .ws (for "website") and .info are also available

-and many good names are still available.
+and good names are still available in non .com extensions.

 Register

-with directnic (for .com, .biz etc)
+a domain (for .com, .biz etc)

 Actual registration

-may vary from what appears below.
+procedures may vary from what appears below.

 Click as a Flash uses